mynameisvinn/DropletML/README.md

 # DropletML
-**DropletML** lets you save and share PyTorch model weights with zero code overhead and no size limitations.
+**DropletML** lets you save and share PyTorch model weights on the cloud with minimal code overhead and no size limitations.

 ## Install
 ```bash